NYPD Declares Subway Pipe Bombing To Be A 'Terror-Related' Incident

 Details continue to spill forth on the New York City pipe-bomb explosion underneath the Port Authority bus terminal near 42nd Street and 8th Avenue.
 According to the FDNY, four people sustained injuries that are “non-life threatening” in nature.
 Police swiftly took one suspect, who is among the injured, into custody.
 According to NYPD Commissioner Bill Braton, the suspect is a 27-year-old male from Bangladesh who “acted in the name of ISIS.”

 The Associated Press has followed up with more details from NYPD Commissioner James O’Neill, who declared this to be a “terror-related incident.”
 The NYPD also revealed the name of the suspect, Akayed Ullah, who officials say attempted a suicide bombing with a “crudely-made pipe bomb.”
-Injuries sustained by three bystanders were thankfully minor, although Ullah’s were obviously more severe, given his immediate proximity to the device:
+Injuries sustained by three bystanders were (fortunately) minor, although Ullah’s were obviously more severe, given his immediate proximity to the device:

 Police say Akayed Ullah intentionally exploded the crude device in a passageway under Times Square during the morning rush hour Monday.
 They say he is in custody.
 They say the device is a crudely-made pipe bomb.